awsdocs/aws-batch-user-guide/doc_source/security-iam-awsmanpol.md

 **[BatchServiceRolePolicy](#security-iam-awsmanpol-BatchServiceRolePolicy)** and **[AWSBatchServiceRole](service_IAM_role.md)** policies updated \(December 6, 2021\)
-Updated to add support for describing the status of AWS Batch managed instances in Amazon EC2 so unhealthy instances are replaced\.
+Updated to add support for describing the status of AWS Batch managed instances in Amazon EC2 so that unhealthy instances are replaced\.

 **[BatchServiceRolePolicy](#security-iam-awsmanpol-BatchServiceRolePolicy)** policy updated \(March 26, 2021\)
 Updated to add support for placement group, capacity reservation, elastic GPU, and Elastic Inference resources in Amazon EC2\.

 **[BatchServiceRolePolicy](#security-iam-awsmanpol-BatchServiceRolePolicy)** policy added \(March 10, 2021\)
-With the **BatchServiceRolePolicy** managed policy for the **AWSServiceRoleForBatch** service\-linked role, you can use a service\-linked role managed by AWS Batch instead of maintaining your own role for use in your compute environments\.
+With the **BatchServiceRolePolicy** managed policy for the **AWSServiceRoleForBatch** service\-linked role, you can use a service\-linked role managed by AWS Batch\.
+With this policy, you don't need to maintain your own role for use in your compute environments\.

 **[BatchFullAccess](#security-iam-awsmanpol-BatchFullAccess)** \- add permission to add service\-linked role \(March 10, 2021\)
 Add IAM permissions to allow the **AWSServiceRoleForBatch** service\-linked role to be added to the account\.